libera-machinelearning/libera-machinelearning.github.io/README.md

 Short URL to this page: https://j.mp/ChannelGitHub

 You can connect via <!--[Riot](https://riot.im/app/#/room/#freenode_##machinelearning:matrix.org)--> [IRCCloud](https://www.irccloud.com/irc/freenode/channel/%23%23machinelearning), [WebChat](https://webchat.freenode.net/?channels=%23%23machinelearning), or your favorite IRC client.
-Using a Matrix client is not encouraged as of late 2017 due to numerous problems with the Matrix-Freenode bridge.
+Using a Matrix client is not encouraged due to numerous technical problems with the Matrix-Freenode bridge.

 ## Pages
 * __Resources__